PipedreamHQ/docs/docs/notebook/code/README.md

 The core limitation of packages is one we described above: some packages require access to a web browser to run, and don't work with Node.
 Often this limitation is documented on the package `README`, but often it's not.
 If you're not sure and need to use it, we recommend just trying to `require()` it.

+## Variable scope

+Any variables you create within a cell are scoped to that cell.
+That is, they cannot be referenced in any other cell.

+Within a cell, the [normal rules of JavaScript variable scope](https://developer.mozilla.org/en-US/docs/Glossary/Scope) apply.

+**Any data you need to use across cells, or send to destinations, we recommend you keep in `$event`.** [`$event`](/notebook/dollar-event/) is a global variable accessible across all cells in a notebook. `$event` is a JavaScript object; you can add, delete or update properties of `$event` in any code cell.
+See the [docs on `$event`](/notebook/dollar-event/) for more information.

 ## `$end`

 ## Exceptions